tomhiggins/BishBashBosh/README.md

 **When I am using the Audio Stream options how can I control what is being played?**
  - From any web browser on the same network you are running this on goto **http://servingmachinesip:8088**
  - Leave the first  input section , the one for User Name, blank
- - The default passwrod is  **CHANGEME** , and yes you should really change that to something less deafultish.
+ - The default password is  **CHANGEME** , and yes you should really change that to something less deafultish.

 You should now see a web page with controls that will allows you to pick what you want to be streamed and in which order.
 You can also use an app on your phone/device such as RemoteForVLC (https://f-droid.org/packages/org.peterbaldwin.client.android.vlcremote/)

-**How do I change the deafult password**
+**How do I change the default password**
 Before you hit enter and run the code
  - Use the arrow keys so that your cursor is at the word CHANGEME
- - Change it to something not so much of a defualt nature.
+ - Change it to something not so much of a default nature.
  - Use the arrow keys to you get to the end of the line
  - Hit enter
  This will now be the password you will use to log into the controls for the Audio Stream.